 A Livestock Valuer, appointed for a four year term by Oshawa City Council, is required to investigate the killing or injuring of livestock and/or poultry upon notification by the owner.
 Upon receipt of a complaint of predation, the Valuer shall investigate the claim and complete an Ontario Wildlife Damage Compensation Program Application.
 To substantiate a claim, the owner declares the Program Application to be true and accurate.

 Oshawa Accessibility Advisory Committee

-To advise and assist the Corporation of the City of Oshawa including the City's agencies, boards and commissions in developing and facilitating strategies and actions toward a barrier-free Oshawa for citizens with a goal to improving the quality of life for those with disabilities.
-Click here for more information.
+The Oshawa Accessibility Advisory Committee (OAAC) will advise and assist the Corporation of the City of Oshawa including the City’s agencies, boards and commissions in developing and facilitating strategies and actions toward a barrier free Oshawa with a goal to improving the quality of life for those with disabilities.
+More information about the Oshawa Accessibility Advisory Committee.